salvatorebuono02/ObjDct_Repo/README.md

 Overall, YOLOv1 is known for its simplicity and efficiency, as it processes images globally and predicts bounding boxes and class probabilities simultaneously in a single forward pass of a neural network.
 However, it may struggle with detecting small objects and accurately localizing objects near the boundaries of grid cells.

-## 1. Data Loading
+## 1. Data Loading & Preprocessing
-First of all I defined a `DiorDataset` class which loads an image and its corresponding labels given an index.
+First of all I defined a `DiorDataset` class which loads an image, resize to '(64,64)' and its corresponding labels given an index.
 It reads the image and label files and converts the labels into a suitable format for YOLO.

 The labels are converted into a tensor of shape `(S, S, C + 5 * B)`.
 For each cell of the grid, it contains `C` probabilities for each class, `B` box confidence scores, and `4 * B` bounding box parameters.
 The bounding box parameters are normalized for the cell (i.e., they are in [0, 1] relative to the size of the cell).